-Indefinite-lived intangible assets include goodwill and cable franchise costs and are accounted for in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets."
+Indefinite-lived intangible assets include goodwill and cable franchise costs and are accounted for in accordance with SFAS No. 142 "Goodwill and Other Intangible Assets."
 The provisions of SFAS No. 142, which were adopted by the Company on January 1, 2002, prohibit the amortization of indefinite-lived intangible assets and goodwill, but require such assets to be tested annually for impairment, or more frequently if impairment indicators arise.
 The Company has determined that its cable franchise costs and goodwill are indefinite-lived assets.
 Accordingly, on January 1, 2002, the Company ceased the amortization of its indefinite-lived intangible assets.
-Other finite-lived intangible assets, which consist of subscriber lists continue to be amortized over 5 years.
-See Note 5, Intangible Assets.
+Other finite-lived intangible assets, which consist primarily of subscriber lists and covenants not to compete, continue to be amortized over their useful lives of 5 years.
+See Note 4, Intangible Assets.